IntroCSCI/colorvisionproject-TylerMunstock/README.md

 red
 Please Enter a color.
 green

-Store your List on a seperate, organzed file.
+Store your List on a seperate, organized file.
 Enter a name you'd like for your file.
-PleaseWork
+MyUniqueColors

 Your Unique Colors Are:

 blue